 The PV&T Railway Trust was formed in 1928 (after a hard fought-against takeover attempt) to control a voting majority of the PV&T’s stock, ensure the continued health of the railroad, and provide pensions (and dividends) for workers and minority stockholders.

-The controlling family prior to the formation of the trust came from the pink belt across central new hampshire & vermont, so when they set it up they made sure that it would be resistant to board tampering by putting in the bylaws how the Trust could invest dividends they get from the stock (back into the railroad), requiring the trust always keep a +1 majority of the voting stock in its subsidiaries, needing a unanimous vote to change the charter, and by assigning a board seat to each of the direct subsidiaries, having the direct subsidiaries select the board chair, the same number of at large seats and, in addition, the same number again of union seats.
+The controlling family prior to the formation of the trust came from the pink belt across central new hampshire & vermont, so when they set it up they made sure that it would be resistant to board tampering by putting in the bylaws how the Trust could invest dividends they get from the stock (back into the railroad), requiring the trust always keep a +1 majority of the voting stock in its subsidiaries, needing a unanimous vote to change the charter, and by assigning a board seat to each of the direct subsidiaries, an equal number of union seats, and an equal number of at large seats.
+The board chair is chosen by the direct subsidiaries, with union veto rights, and the executive office is not allowed to be involved in this decision (this was a requirement for union support against the 1928 takeover, which has produced dividends in recent years because it helps cut way down on executive office shenanigans.)

 Oh, and the charter also said that the highest salary in the system could be no more that 40× the lowest, and board members could be given a maximum yearly honorarium of 10× the lowest salary.
 And by the “lowest salary” this included contract employees.

-This is not a takeover bid friendly board, as many corporate raiders have discovered after getting enough stock to guarantee a seat on the board, only to have their bright diversification/divestiture/union-busting dreams sunk of the reef of all of the various poison bills in the bylaws.
+This is not a takeover bid friendly board, as many corporate raiders have discovered after getting enough stock to guarantee a seat on the board, only to have their bright diversification/divestiture/union-busting dreams sunk on the reef of all of the various poison pills in the bylaws.

 This structure made electrification even more appealing; putting wires up is really expensive at first, but makes the money back over time, so if you’re always not chasing the next quarter’s results the “making money back over time” part overrules the initial cost.